turingschool/curriculum-site/module3/lessons/refactoring_api_consumption.md

 ## Setup

 We will start with the `consuming-apis-complete` branch of the [Set List API](https://github.com/turingschool-examples/set-list-api/tree/consuming-apis-complete) for this lesson.
+We will be looking at the `ImagesController` first.

 Instructions for using Rails Encrypted Credentials can be found in the "Required Setup" section [here](./testing_tools_for_api_consumption).